SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

 ## Type of capture - Intent

-* **AutoCapture (one-phase):** If you want the credit card to be charged right away, you will have to specify that the `intent` of the `purchase` is `AutoCapture`.
+* **AutoCapture (one-phase):** If you want the credit card to be charged right away, you will have to specify that the `intent` of the `Purchase` is `AutoCapture`.
 The credit card will be charged and you don't need to do any more financial operations to this purchase.